yrqoeuqo123/Prediction_of_Air_Quality_in_Beijing/README.md

 ## How to Use This Repository

-1) Setting Up: Clone the repository and install the required dependencies listed in requirements.txt.
+1) Setting Up: Clone the repository and install the required python libraries listed in requirements.txt.

 2) Data Preparation:

-- Place your raw data in the raw_data folder.
+- The raw data is stored in Raw_Data folder.
 - Run preprocessing.py to clean and normalize the data.
+The preprocessed dataset will automatically be saved under the same directory of the running python file.
-= Execute train_test_split.py to split the data into training and testing sets.
+- Execute train_test_split.py to split the data into training and testing sets.
+The data will be splitted into 4 files: xTrain, yTrain, xTest, yTest. x~ represent the feature set, and y~ represent target variable set.
+The files will be saved under the same directory of the running python file.

 3) Model Selection and Training: